Sinus Surgery Costs Explained

 Generally, most insurance policies cover the costs of sinus surgery.
 Dr. Bennett and his office staff will check your plan before you meet to find out the extent of your coverage so there are no surprises.
 However, sometimes dealing with insurance companies can be headache-inducing and confusing.
 Policies can also change without your knowledge, due to the for-profit nature of most insurance companies.

-Dr. Bennett understands this, which is why he gives his experienced staff the responsibility of researching your benefits for you.
+Dr. Bennett understands this, which is why his experienced staff will your benefits for you.
 During your consultation, his staff will contact your insurance company and get all of the pertinent information regarding coverage for the procedure.
 After you finish your meeting with Dr. Bennett, a member of his staff will sit down with you and explain your policy in detail, and answer any questions you may have.
-Dr. Bennett realizes that his patients work extremely hard to afford health insurance premiums, so he deems it critical that you receive the benefits you deserve.
+Dr. Bennett realizes that his patients work extremely hard to be able to afford health insurance premiums, so he deems it critical that you receive the benefits you deserve.
 Dr. Bennett realizes that not everyone can afford elite insurance packages and will work with patients to find a payment solution for your sinus surgery without financial hardship.

 Dr. Bennett has put together this Insurance Guide to Nose Surgery to answer some of your questions and give your specifics on the major insurance carriers.